shadows911/baruf/content/p/trace.md

 So it's not a *huge* stretch to assume that it's a lie spread by the (equally inept) Ministry to control the magical population.
-The Ministry is too stupid to actually implement the Trace, and the rest are stupid enough to believe in it anyway.
+The Ministry isn't competent enough to actually implement the Trace, but the rest are willing to believe in it anyway.

 But questions remain: